Chapter 20.16

 20.16.105 Water-efficient landscaping

+A. Purpose.
 The following regulations shall govern the efficient use of water for landscaped areas.
 Section 2 of Article X of the California Constitution specifies that the right to use water is limited to the amount reasonably required for the beneficial use to be served and the right does not and shall not extend to waste or unreasonable method of use.
-These water-efficient landscape standards protect local water supplies through the implementation of a whole systems approach to design, construction, installation and maintenance of the landscape resulting in water-conserving climate-appropriate landscapes, improved water quality and the minimization of natural resource inputs.
+These water-efficient landscape standards protect local water supplies through the implementation of a whole systems approach to design, construction, installation and maintenance of the landscape resulting in water-conserving, climate-appropriate landscapes, improved water quality and the minimization of natural resource inputs.

 Backflow prevention device.
 An approved device installed to City standards that will prevent backflow or back-siphonage into the City’s potable water system.